Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

 Hence, we transfer the suspicious features from the original input to the hold-out input in order to determine whether they are truly malicious.
 One way is to \emph{randomly} transplant the suspicious features to the new hold-out input and compare the prediction.
 However, this may occlude the foreground object in the hold-out input.
 Should this happen, the prediction labels on the original and hold-out inputs may become the same, leading to a mis-detection of benign input, i.e., False Positive (FP).
 Fig.~\ref{fig:feature-trans} shows an example where randomly transplanting the benign features to a hold-out input leads to the same prediction label `Sloth bear'', thus resulting in an FP.

-To avoid FPs, we propose a guided feature transplantation method to transplant the suspicious features to the \emph{least-salient} regions of the hold-out input, in order to minimize the chances that the suspicious features override the hold-out input's foreground object.
+To avoid FP, we propose a guided feature transplantation method to transplant the suspicious features to the \emph{least-salient} regions of the hold-out input, in order to minimize the chances that the suspicious features override the hold-out input's foreground object.
 The least-salient regions are those regions that have \emph{low} influence on the output according to the saliency map.
 Only those suspicious features containing the adversarial patch at the least-salient regions will also lead to the same prediction label (due to the patch's universal nature).
-Fig.~\ref{fig:feature-trans} shows how this method works.
+Fig.~\ref{fig:feature-trans} shows how this method works and { our ablation study (Section~\ref{sec:ablation-study}) shows that it is able to yield much lower FPRs (compared with random transplantation). }